-32. In trade policy, measures to promote trade openness-already a priority in CAREC countries-will be stepped up, in particular for those countries that have not yet acceded to the WTO.
+In trade policy, measures to promote trade openness-already a priority in CAREC countries-will be stepped up, in particular for those countries that have not yet acceded to the World Trade Organization.
 Trade openness should encompass both trade in goods as well as trade in services.
-The early assessments of the individual CAREC countries' trade regimes have identified critical issues that require policy action at the national level, including trade barriers, comparative advantage in international trade, barriers to transit trade, trade taxes, border trade, and regional trade integration.
+Early assessments of the individual CAREC countries' trade regimes have identified critical issues that require policy action at the national level, including trade barriers, comparative advantage in international trade, barriers to transit trade, trade taxes, border trade, and regional trade integration.
 While some progress has been achieved in reducing traditional tariff and non-tariff barriers to trade, progress in removing the institutional impediments to trade has been substantially slower.
-Reducing institutional impediments to trade has now become a key priority of trade policy work under CAREC.
+Reducing institutional impediments to trade has now become an emerging area of trade policy work under CAREC.
 Further progress in reducing traditional (tariff and non-tariff) barriers to trade would be desirable as well.

-33. Energy cooperation is in line with CAREC's regional power master plan and other similar energy cooperation schemes, which seek to ensure reliable, secure, and stable energy supplies.
-The CAREC Energy Action Plan Framework focuses on the three pillars: energy demand-supply balance and infrastructure constraints; regional dispatch and regulatory development; and analysis of energy-water linkages.
+Energy cooperation is in line with CAREC's regional power master plan and other similar energy cooperation schemes, which seek to ensure reliable, secure, and stable energy supplies.
+The CAREC Energy Action Plan Framework focuses on three pillars: (i) energy demand-supply balance and infrastructure constraints (which include the efficient use of energy resources such as renewable energy, demand-side management, and power trade opportunities); (ii) regional dispatch and regulatory development; and (iii) analysis of energy-water linkages.
 Activities in the coming years will exploit the large potential for intraregional trade arising from different sources of power generation.
 This will involve the integrated planning of a regional transmission system, establishing the foundations for energy security through regional cooperation in resource development, including renewable energy, and the management of energy and water.

-34. In line with the recommendation of the 2010 CAREC Institute Performance Assessment Review, capacity building and analytical work that are more directly relevant to priority sector requirements will be conducted under the CAREC Institute.
+In line with the recommendation of the 2010 CAREC Institute Performance Assessment Review, the CAREC Institute will conduct capacity building and analytical work that are more directly relevant to priority sector requirements.
 The sector coordinating committees will identify priority requirements for capacity building and analytical work that will help achieve the objective of trade expansion.
-In trade policy, for example, while the promotion of trade openness will be driven principally by national policies, the CAREC framework could help accelerate the process by providing analytical and advisory inputs-through partnerships with the MIs-and through knowledge sharing and capacity building through the CAREC Institute.
+In trade policy, for example, while the promotion of trade openness will be driven principally by national policies, the CAREC framework could help accelerate the process by providing analytical and advisory inputs-through partnerships with the multilateral institutions-and through knowledge sharing and capacity building through the CAREC Institute.